 Any disclosable matters should first be reported to an Eligible Recipient, which includes an employee's manager, a member of senior management, or the head of human resources.
 Once a report has been received by an Eligible Recipient, an internal investigation will be conducted by that person as soon as practicable.
-If it is unable to be resolved by the Eligible Recipient, the report may be referred for further investigation to the WPO.
+If it is unable to be resolved by the Eligible Recipient, the report may be referred for further investigation to a Whistleblower Policy Officer ("WPO").

-Where it is not appropriate to report to an Eligible Recipient, or an employee has already spoken to an Eligible Recipient but no action has been taken within a reasonable time, a report can be made by contacting the Whistleblower Policy Officer ("WPO") via:
+Where it is not appropriate to report to an Eligible Recipient, or an employee has already spoken to an Eligible Recipient but no action has been taken within a reasonable time, a report can be made by contacting a WPO: Whistleblower Policy Officers